CaptainASIC/CSIRT/README.md

 - 2.0.5: Tested operational, also added G-Drive installation to the GUI.
 (Mar 2024)
 - 3.0.0 Beta: Adds Wifi Shark to the GUI (Apr 2024)
 - 3.0.1 Beta: Switched to Rclone to support more cloud storage options.
 (Apr 2024)
+- 3.1.0: Main Release version, with new Log Voodoo Function, a consolidated config page, and other enhancements.
+(Jun 2024)

 ## License